We have a packed programme of interesting and varied speakers over the two day festival. We are delighted to welcome the following authors:

 Saturday 28th March

-10.00-10.45 am.
-Kate Mosse – Taking Inspiration from the landscape – from Fishbourne to Chatres & Carcassonne.
+10.00-10.45 am Kate Mosse – Taking Inspiration from the landscape – from Fishbourne to Chartres & Carcassonne.

 A No 1 multi-million international bestselling novelist, playwright and non-fiction writer.
 The author of eight novels and short story collections – including the multimillion-selling Languedoc Trilogy (Labyrinth, Sepulchre and Citadel) and Gothic fiction The Winter Ghosts and The Taxidermist’s Daughter.
 Though Kate lives in Chichester, she still spends as much time as possible in Carcassonne, Languedoc, where much of her historical fiction is set.